 Last Updated on

-What if I told you that there was one location on Earth where you could see both flamingos in the wild AND otherworldly pink lakes?
+Did you know that there is one location on Earth where you can see both flamingos in the wild AND pink lakes?
 It’s in Mexico’s Yucatan peninsula in the city of Rio Lagartos and the nearby Las Coloradas.
-So dye your hair pink, grab your tutu, and lemme give you all the details on how to see pink flamingos in Mexico with bonus pink lakes!
+Find out how to get there, where to stay, and if you need to book a tour to visit Rio Lagartos, Mexico to see pink flamingos with bonus pink lakes!

 Haphazard Rating for Rio Lagartos and Las Coloradas: 2 of 5.